-Currently, they grow herbs at Hackney City Farm but plan to open up a new patch soon in Hackney Wick, which Nat proudly describes as “a big deal.”
-Weekly gardening sessions will be on offer as well as accredited courses where participants receive a certificate upon course completion.
+Currently, they grow herbs at Hackney City Farm and have opened up a new patch in Hackney Wick, which Nat proudly describes as “a big deal.”
+Weekly gardening sessions will be on offer as soon as things get moving after lockdown, as well as accredited courses where participants receive a certificate upon course completion.
 “This can also help people to get back into employment,” explains Nat.

 Yarrow Styptic Recipe